pascalandy/GNU-GENERAL-PUBLIC-LICENSE/README.md

 **First**, I wanted a clean **Markdown** version of the license.

-**Second**, no matter how I trust the open source community, **I feel it’s not best practice** to:
+**Second**, no matter how I trust the open-source community, **I feel it’s not best practice** to:
 - Use a link that points to a licence written by a third party
 - Use licence(s) proposed by GitHub

 If any changes happen, how do you know it's still right for you?
-By using scenario #1 or #2, you could put yourself in a position where you may lose the control of what the licence was supposed to mean at the moment you read it.
+By using scenario #1 or #2, you could put yourself in a position where you may lose control of what the licence was supposed to mean at the moment you read it.

-I believe everyone should fork the licence they want to use on their own repos.
+I believe everyone should fork the licence they want to use on their git repo.

 ## License